pawelgrzybek/pawelgrzybek.com/content/posts/2020-01-06-book-review-atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones-by-james-clear.md

 ---
 title: "Book review: Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear"
-description: "I have always been reading a ton but this year I am planning to make a subject shift.
+summary: "I have always been reading a ton but this year I am planning to make a subject shift.
 Less nerdy technical gibberish and more stuff that can help me to be a better version of myself."
 photo: 2020-01-06.jpg
 ---